 - Keep the mind active.
 Stay sharp with fun games like Sudoku, crossword puzzles, jigsaw puzzles, chess, or Scrabble.

 - Try meditating.
 If it sounds intimidating, think of meditation as focusing on your breath and being mindful of how you feel in the moment.
 There are many free websites and apps for learning how to meditate.
 Or just start by sitting in a comfortable chair with your eyes closed or softened, and breathing slowly, in and out.
 Notice how you feel afterward.

 - Keep a regular routine.
 Wake up at a consistent time, get dressed, eat at your normal meal times, exercise, and as much as possible, stick to your typical day-to-day lifestyle.

 - Keep a regular eating schedule.
-Similar to maintaining a regular daily routine, try to stay as in-sync with your typical eating habits as possible.
-If you find yourself snacking mindlessly or stress eating, acknowledge it, and then try to redirect that energy: take a couple deep breaths, get up and walk around, or drink a tall glass of water.
+Similar to maintaining a regular daily routine, try to stay as in sync with your typical eating habits as possible.
+If you find yourself snacking mindlessly or stress eating, acknowledge it, and then try to redirect that energy: take a couple of deep breaths, get up and walk around, or drink a tall glass of water.
 And speaking of water…

 - Stay hydrated.
 Healthy hydration keeps your appetite in check, your digestion functioning properly, and can help with brain function, mood, and concentration.